The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Roy Lichtenstein’s Nude On Beach (signed) is estimated to be worth between £13,000 and £20,000.
-This lithograph print, created in 1978, has shown consistent value growth, with an average annual growth rate of 11%.
-This work has an auction history of three total sales since its entry to the market on 20th November 2010.
-In the past 12 months, the average selling price was £12,309, across one total sale.
-Over the past five years, the hammer price has ranged from £7,836 in October 2017 to £13,379 in July 2019, demonstrating an average annual growth rate of 11%.
+The value of Roy Lichtenstein’s Nude On Beach (signed) is estimated to be worth between £12,000 and £18,000.
+Over the past 12 months, the average selling price was £12,309, with a total of 1 artwork sold.
+This lithograph print, created in 1978, has shown consistent value growth, with an impressive average annual growth rate of 10%.
+This work is somewhat rare, having been sold 3 times since its initial sale on 20th November 2010.
 The edition size of this artwork is limited to 38.

 Meaning & Analysis